Linear quantum systems: poles, zeros, invertibility and sensitivity: Zeros and poles of linear quantum systems

 In what follows, we take a close look at Assumption \ref{Feb-h}.
 According to Eqs. \eqref{Kalmansys}, \eqref{eq:observables}, and \eqref{real_Kalman_sys_A}, the evolutions of the system variables ``$\mbf{x}_{\bar{c}\bar{o}}$'' and ``$\mbf{p}_h$'' are not affected by the inputs either directly or indirectly, thus one may wonder whether they are isolated systems.
 If so, then they evolve unitarily and consequently, all the eigenvalues of the matrices $A_{\bar{c}\bar{o}}$ and $A^{22}_h$ must be purely imaginary.
 Then all the eigenvalues of the matrix $A^{11}_h$ are also purely imaginary as $A^{11}_h = - A^{22^\top}_h$ \cite[Lem.
 3.1]{ZPL20}.
 That is, Assumption \ref{Feb-h} naturally holds.
 Unfortunately, the above is not true, and in some instances the uncontrollable and unobservable (``$\bar{c}\bar{o}$'') subsystem and the ``$\mbf{p}_h$'' variable are not isolated systems.
 We take the ``$\bar{c}\bar{o}$'' subsystem as an example.
 For the ``$\bar{c}\bar{o}$'' subsystem, from \cite[Lem.
 3.3]{ZPL20} the matrix $A_{\bar{c}\bar{o}}$ indeed contains no contribution from the input fields; instead, it is completely determined by the intrinsic system Hamiltonian $\mbf{H}$.
 In the annihilation-creation operator representation, as discussed in Subsection \ref{subsec:model}, $\mbf{H}=\frac{1}{2}\breve{\mbf{a}}^\dagger\Omega\breve{\mbf{a}}$, where $\Omega=\Delta(\Omega_-,\Omega_+)$ is Hermitian with $\Omega_-, \Omega_+\in\mathbb{C}^{n\times n}$.
 The existence of the $\Omega_+$ term means there is energy input (often called pump in quantum optics) to the system.
-In other words, in the mathematical modeling, the contribution of the pump is often modeled as part of the intrinsic system Hamiltonian $\mbf{H}$ which is represented by the $\Omega_+$ term, instead an explicit quantum input channel.
+In other words, in the mathematical modeling, the contribution of the pump is often modeled as part of the intrinsic system Hamiltonian $\mbf{H}$ which is represented by the term $\Omega_+$, instead an explicit quantum input channel.
 This is the so-called semi-classical approximation.
-Thus in reality, the presence of $\Omega_+$ in the intrinsic system Hamiltonian $\mbf{H}$ indicates that the system is not isolated, and thus it does not evolve unitarily and the eigenvalues of the matrix $A_{\bar{c}\bar{o}}$ may not be purely imaginary.
-A simple example is a degenerate parameter amplifier (DPA) commonly used in quantum optics.
-A model of a DPA in the annihilation-creation operator form is as follows (\cite[pp. 220]{GZ00}):
+Thus in reality, the presence of $\Omega_+$ in the intrinsic system Hamiltonian $\mbf{H}$ indicates that the system is not isolated, and thus it does not evolve unitarily and accordingly the eigenvalues of the matrix $A_{\bar{c}\bar{o}}$ may not be purely imaginary.
+An example is given below.